OAA COVID-19 Updates

 - Assistant Professors who are Non-Tenure Line - Research in fixed term renewable positions or who will be appointed to the faculty before 12/31/21.

-- Assistant Professors in the Medical Center Line in their first term of appointment or who will be appointed to the faculty before 12/31/21.
-As the standard Medical Center Line Assistant Professor duration in rank is already 10 years, no such extension will be offered for those in their second term.
+- Assistant Professors in the University Medical Line in their first term of appointment or who will be appointed to the faculty before 12/31/21.
+As the standard University Medical Line Assistant Professor duration in rank is already 10 years, no such extension will be offered for those in their second term.

 Departments do not need to submit FASA documentation.
 The Provost’s Office will directly process the extensions.